telerik/blazor-docs/troubleshooting/js-errors.md

 ## Maximum call stack size exceeded

-Some common causes for the `Maximum call stack size exceeed` error are:
+Some common causes for the `Maximum call stack size exceeded` error are:

 * Update from older to newer .NET version
 * Old version of the `Telerik.UI.for.Blazor` (4.6.0 and older) with .NET 8